Data Conveyer Tutorial

 Lesson 5: Limits and Errors

 There are many ways to control Data Conveyer process and its completion status.
 In this lesson, we will examine some of them.

 Step 5.1 Add the following line to the OrchestratorConfig object initializer near the top of the Main method:

 Step 5.2 Select Debug → Start Debugging (F5) to build and execute the project.
 You will see output like this:

-You may be curious why Data Conveyer stopped after processing 179 records and not 180 records.
+You may be curious why Data Conveyer stopped after processing 179 records, and not 180 records.
 This is because of the header row, which is included in the record limit, but not in the count of rows processed.
-You can confirm this by changing the HeadersInFirstInputRow setting from true to false (note though that after doing so, Data Conveyer will be unable to properly determine field names and therefore its output will be incorrect).
+You can confirm this by changing the HeadersInFirstInputRow setting from true to false, in which case the 180 records will be reported (note though that after doing so, Data Conveyer will be unable to properly determine field names and therefore its output will be incorrect).